 Absolutely not, because avian influenza is not a food safety issue.
 No one has been known to be infected by eating poultry meat, even in Asia.
 Furthermore, proper cooking kills any germs that may be present, including avian influenza.
 Of course, we always recommend you follow proper handling and cooking methods, including washing your hands, avoiding cross-contamination, cooking thoroughly and refrigerating leftovers promptly.

-The U.S. has multiple lines of defense to prevent the introduction of Avian Influenza here, including bans on the importation of bird and bird products from affected areas and aggressive surveillance of migratory birds and domestic flocks.
+The U.S. has multiple lines of defense to prevent the introduction of Avian Influenza here, including bans on the importation of bird and bird products from affected areas, aggressive surveillance of migratory birds and domestic flocks and enhanced farm biosecurity.
 U.S. poultry from companies like Case Farms are raised in environmentally controlled houses, which protects them from contact with potential disease carriers.
 Strict biosecurity procedures for all aspects of live production are designed to prevent the introduction of disease onto a farm.
-Our producers, flock supervisors and poultry veterinarians monitor the health of every flock.
-In addition, 100% of Case Farms flocks are being tested for key strains of avian influenza before processing.
+Our producers, flock supervisors and poultry veterinarian monitor the health of every flock.
+In addition, 100% of Case Farms flocks are being tested for key strains of Avian Influenza before processing.
 These tests are conducted on the farm using National Poultry Improvement Plan protocols established through state and federal partnerships.
-Any flock found to have avian influenza in the H5 or H7 types will be promptly and humanely destroyed on the farm and disposed of in an environmentally acceptable manner.
+Any flock found to have Avian Influenza in the H5 or H7 types will be promptly and humanely destroyed on the farm and disposed of in an environmentally acceptable manner.
 None of the birds will be sent to the processing plant or otherwise enter the food chain.